boryspaulewicz/bhsdtr/Readme.md

 The bhsdtr R package implements a novel method of Bayesian inference for hierarchical or non-hierarchical equal variance normal Signal Detection Theory models with one or more criteria.
-It the state-of-the-art platform Stan for sampling from posterior distributions.
+It uses the state-of-the-art platform Stan for sampling from posterior distributions.
 Our method can accommodate binary responses as well as additional ratings and an arbitrary number of nested or crossed random